berryq460/TKHFinalProjectPhase1/README.md

-# TKH Final Project Phase 1 - "Plant-o-pedia" :herb:
+# TKH Final Project Phase 1 - "Plant-o-pedia" :herb::earth_americas::mag:

 1. **Name:** Plant-o-pedia
 2. **Features:**  Learn about plants from from all around the world!
 See what the weather and location is like where different species of plants inhabit and where on the map it’s located.